 The Wallace J. Hagedorn Scholarship in Photography

-The Wallace J. Hagedorn Photography Scholarship supports student tuition costs and enriching, out-of-classroom experiences to help photography students develop strong portfolios.
+The Wallace J. Hagedorn Photography Scholarship is a competitive merit- and need-based scholarship supporting student tuition costs and enriching, out-of-classroom experiences to help photography students develop strong portfolios.

 The funds come from the largest single gift ($4.2 million) ever made to Kent State to support only scholarships.